-• Match equal to or greater than 20% of grant request

-Match at least 15% but less than 20% of grant request Match at least 10% but less than 15% of grant request Match at least 5% but less than 10% of grant request Match less than 5% of grant request Match less than 5% of grant request O points Data Source: As stated below: Applicant Match: SF 424 and Applicant's Resolution or 3rd Party Commitment Letter Population: 2010 Census Data Summary File 1 Table P1 County Unincorporated Water/Sewer Beneficiaries: CD Application Table 1 Verified by TDA Information Needed from Applicant to Score: Applicant Population: County Unincorporated Water/Sewer Beneficiaries: Applicant TxCDBG Amount: \$ Applicant Match From All Sources: \$
+• Match equal to or greater than 20% of grant request 15 points • Match at least 15% but less than 20% of grant request 12 points • Match at least 10% but less than 15% of grant request 9 points • Match at least 5% but less than 10% of grant request 6 points • Match less than 5% of grant request 0 points

-15 points
+Data Source: As stated below:

+Applicant Match: SF 424 and Applicant's Resolution or 3rd Party Commitment Letter

+Population: 2010 Census Data Summary File 1 Table P1

+County Unincorporated Water/Sewer Beneficiaries: CD Application Table 1 Verified by TDA

+Applicant Population: \\\\\

+County Unincorporated Water/Sewer Beneficiaries:

+Applicant TxCDBG Amount: \$\\\\\

+Applicant Match From All Sources: \$\\\\\

-2. What is the cost beneficiary for each applicant's jurisdiction in comparison to the cost per beneficiary for all applicants?
+What is the cost beneficiary for each applicant's jurisdiction in comparison to the cost per beneficiary for all applicants?

-$(Maximum\ Points\ 10)$
+(Maximum Points 10)

 SCORE

 This score is determined by comparing the applicant's cost per beneficiary (CPB) to the cost per beneficiary for all applicants.
 The calculation considers the difference in the applicant's cost per beneficiary to the cost per beneficiary for all applicants.
 The CPB is determined by dividing the total TxCDBG project amount by the total number of beneficiaries (Project Amount / Total Benes) covered by the project.
 The percent "% of CPB" is the determined by dividing the applicant's project CPB by the sum of the CPB of all applicants (Cost Per Bene / Sum of Cost Per Benes).
-Next, using one (1) as a base value, subtract the % CPB from one to determine the Absolute Beneficiary Score (ABS CPB = 1 - "% of CPB").
+Next, using one (1) as a base value, subtract the % CPB from one to determine the Absolute Beneficiary Score (ABS CPB = 1 -"% of CPB").

-Finally, the ABS CPB can be used as a final score per applicant if using this scoring criteria as a tie breaker question only; or if this criteria is to be used as a weighted scoring criteria, multiply the ABS CPB by the total maximum score for this question to determine the final score for each applicant (ABS CPB Total Points Available for this question).
+Finally, the ABS CPB can be used as a final score per applicant if using this scoring criteria as a tie breaker question only; or if this criteria is to be used as a weighted scoring criteria, multiply the ABS CPB by the total maximum score for this question to determine the final score for each applicant (ABS CPB \ Total Points Available for this question).
 Any applicants exceeding the total allowed points will be capped at the maximum.